 Cleaning up storm debris

-Residents and businesses can clean up storm debris in a way that protects their immediate health and safety and reduces longer-term risks to human health and the environment by keeping hazardous materials out of groundwater, surface waters and soil.
-You may also be able to save money on disposal costs.
+Communities, businesses and residents can clean up storm debris in a way that protects their immediate health and safety and reduces longer-term risks to human health and the environment by keeping hazardous materials out of groundwater, surface waters and soil.

-Please note: The DNR does not have the funding to provide dumpsters or pay for hazardous waste collection sites.
+The DNR does not have the funding to provide dumpsters or pay for hazardous waste collection sites.
 The Federal Emergency Management Agency (FEMA) may be able to provide some financial assistance for debris cleanup.
-You can find contacts and links for federal disaster assistance on the Wisconsin Emergency Management website.
+You can find contacts and links for federal disaster assistance on the Wisconsin Emergency Management website [exit DNR].

 Preparing to clean up